 32. What is dyphylline?

-Brand names: Lufyllin; and, formulations: tablets and elixir.
+Brand Name: Lufyllin; Formulations: Tablets and elixir.

 33. What are some common side effects of xanthines?

-Gastric upset, headache, anxiety, irritability, tachycardia, seizures and diuresis.
+Gastric upset, headache, anxiety, irritability, tachycardia, seizures, and diuresis.

 34. How are xanthines commonly used in apnea of prematurity?